Indigenous Fishery Monitoring Fund

 Deadlines

-Proposals will initially be screened for completeness.
+Applications will initially be screened for completeness.
 It is the applicants' responsibility to ensure that they provide all required information.
-If information is missing or incomplete, we may provide applicants an opportunity to resubmit their proposal if time allows.
+If information is missing or incomplete, we may provide applicants with an opportunity to resubmit their application if time allows.

 - Degree to which the project supports capacity building of Indigenous peoples, groups and communities in fishery monitoring